 Dutch Harbor, AK (August 15, 2017)– When Unisea decided to increase efficiency and expand operations at an existing processing plant, they wanted to ensure that the facility met the highest of safety, sanitary and work efficiency standards.
 When Unisea wanted to team up with expert installers and service providers for one of it’s major seafood processing facilities, they tapped leading seafood flooring consultant, and flooring installation company, E P Floors Corp.

-EP Floors Corp is a specialist in seafood processing plant flooring, throughout the U.S. and abroad.
+EP Floors Corp is a specialist in seafood processing plant flooring, throughout the U.S. and abroad and the best choice for an Alaska urethane flooring project..
 EPF installed PUMA-CRETE ®, a proprietary blend of polyurethane resins and cementitious aggregate blend.
 PUMA-CRETE ® is a trowel-applied mortar, installed in one pass at ¼ to 3/8” thickness (6mm to 9mm).

 Puma-Crete® is designed to withstand harsh conditions in seafood processing facilities.
 Conditions may include live steam, thermal shock during 180 deg.
 F washdown, chemical sanitizers, and grueling impact and abrasion conditions.
 Per USDA requirements, the flooring must be impervious to moisture, so they can be readily and thoroughly cleaned.
 Floors may be graded for complete runoff, with no standing water, and should not promote microbial growth.